 Grantourismo is described on the Projects page of this site, however, if you have any questions or need more information, don’t hesitate to ask.
 From time to time media releases about projects may be placed on this page.
 Past Grantourismo partners, such as HomeAway, will also have media releases on their site.
 HomeAway’s, for instance, can be found at their Press Centre.
 You can learn more about us on this site, download some of our published articles at Lara’s Media Bistro page, see Terence’s work on his photography site, or read our reflections about our work as travel writers on our personal blogs, Cool Travel Guide (Lara’s) and Wide Angles, Wine and Wanderlust (Terry’s).
 You can find us on Twitter at twitter.com/gran_tourismo, twitter.com/laradunston and twitter.com/terencecarter.
 Lara also has a LinkedIn page.

 Terence is a professional photographer and can make images available to the media for the purposes of promoting Grantourismo.
-For other purposes, some of the images on this site may be available for sale; contact Terence to discuss purchase of images: email@example.com.
-Please do not copy our images without asking first.
+For other purposes, some of the images on this site may be available for sale; contact Terence to discuss purchase of images: firstname.lastname@example.org.
+All our images are copyright and we do have a copyright lawyer on speed-dial.
 We don’t have very many pretty pictures of ourselves, however, we’re working on it; ask and we’ll see what we can do.

 Trips, Tours, Festivals, Events, Activities, Courses & Other Stuff